CSE2307SP26/project-sania-princess-tyfani/README.md

 Completed third iteration:
 1. A bank administrator should be able to collect fees from existing accounts when necessary.
 (Sania)
 2. A bank customer should be able to transfer money from one account to another, logic correct, but testing incomplete (Tyfani), psuedocode available to clarify this upon request.
+3. A bank should allow users to create a profile, log in securely, and manage their accounts.(Princess)
+4.

 ## What commands are needed to compile and run your code from the command line?
 Run ./runApp.sh in the terminal.
 This will compile and run the app automatically.